 As the head of Square’s seller and developer business units, Alyssa Henry has her hands full, so the ability to quickly uncover alignment — or misalignment — in the hiring process is critical.
 Rather than asking directly about a candidate’s interest in a particular role, she’s found it helpful to abstract out to their ideal next role, a scenario that captures what they’re really after.

 “This two-part question helps determine if there’s a match in expectations for the role.
 Particularly when you hear the answers to what they’re not looking for, sometimes you realize that the candidate is actually a better match for a different role,” she says.
 “But my favorite part is that it gives you the selling points you need to hit on when it comes time to close the candidate.
 You already know what they value, which makes it easier to tailor your pitch.”

-15. It's September 5, 2020.
+15. It's exactly one year from now.
 What impact on the business have you made in the year since you’ve joined?

 Here’s what he’s able to learn from this question:

 Timing: “I’ve found that it provides visibility into how long the candidate thinks things should take,” says Desai.
 “Folks coming from larger companies assume things take longer than they should, while someone from a smaller, scrappier startup might want to go faster than they should.”